wardy-t/simpsons-prop-lab/README.md

 # Setup

-0. After having pulled from the upstream, `cd` into your `w10/d2` folder
+0. Clone this repo into your local
 1. `cd` into your `props-simpsons-website-lab/` folder and do an `ls`.
 You should see that you have a basic react project with an `src/` and `public/` folder but  that has `package.json` (list of packages) but is <strong>missing a node_modules/ folder</strong>:

 ![image](https://user-images.githubusercontent.com/24878576/126079216-d7fbdbde-27b1-455c-bb9b-2ea64bb7fba6.png)